 MoDOT is also actively pursuing the use of autonomous Truck Mounted Attenuators (TMAs) for mobile work zones.
 A pilot project is currently underway testing an autonomous TMA that follows a lead vehicle.
-This pilot testing is just beginning its field testing stage.
+This pilot testing is in its field-testing stage.

 Does the State use the Highway Safety Manual to support HSIP efforts?
-Yes